Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 Docker Hub is a container registry that hosts images and provides image and container services.
 To share your image, which includes deploying to Azure, you must push it to a registry.

-> Note: Remember to remove connection strings from your Dockerfile before pushing.
+> Note: Remember to remove your database connection strings before pushing!

 - Sign in to Docker with the [docker login](https://docs.docker.com/engine/reference/commandline/login/) command, replacing  <docker_id> with your Docker ID.
 This command prompts you for your username and password.
 A "Login Succeeded" message confirms that you\'re signed in.
 -  Push the image to Docker Hub by using the [docker push](https://docs.docker.com/engine/reference/commandline/push/) command, again replacing <docker_id> with your Docker ID.